awsdocs/aws-doc-sdk-examples/cpp/example_code/cognito/README.md

-# Amazon code examples for the SDK for C++
+# Amazon Cognito code examples for the SDK for C++

 ## Overview

-Demonstrates how to use the AWS SDK for C++ with Amazon Cognito to sign up users, set users up for multi-factor authentication (MFA), and sign in to get access tokens.
+Shows how to use the AWS SDK for C++ with Amazon Cognito to sign up users, set users up for multi-factor authentication (MFA), and sign in to get access tokens.

 *Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
 Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google or Apple.*